 An essential oil is a natural fragrant oil that can be extracted from any number of plants.
 They are the primary component in an aromatherapy treatment.
-The oils can be applied topically or inhaled to experience a number of health benefits.
-They are also used in beauty products, skin care products, and natural cleaners.
+The oils can be applied topically or used aromatically to produce a number of health benefits.
+They are also used in beauty products, skincare products, and natural cleaners.
 Hundreds of different oils have been discovered and each of them brings something unique to the table.

 The oil itself is often named after the plant from which it was extracted.
 They may also be referred to by their specific chemical compounds.
 There are often mixes of multiple oils sold together as blends.
 They are not called essential oils because they are necessary for the survival of the plant, but rather because they contain the essence of that plant’s fragrance.